opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/cce_cluster_kubeconfig_v3.md

 * `id` - The ID of the cluster.

-* `kubeconfig` - The kubeconfig file of the cluster.
+* `kubeconfig` - The cluster's kubeconfig file contents.